-For the year ended February 1, 2003, 171,866 shares of common stock were issued for the exercise of stock options and 4,786 shares were issued as part of the Directors Restricted Stock Plan.
-In addition, the Company repurchased 286,000 shares of common stock.
+For the year ended February 1, 2003, 122,190 shares of common stock were issued for the exercise of stock options at an average weighted market price of \$12.83, for a total of \$1.6 million, 49,676 shares of common stock were issued for the exercise of the Employee Stock Purchase Plan at an average weighted market price of \$11.88, for a total of \$0.6 million, 3,464 shares were issued under the Directors Restricted Stock Plan for no consideration and 1,322 shares were issued in miscellaneous conversions of Series 1 and Employees' Subordinated Convertible Preferred Stock.
+In addition, the Company repurchased 286,000 shares of common stock at an average weighted market price of \$14.14, for a total of \$4.0 million.
 An additional 515,100 shares may be repurchased under stock buy back programs announced in Fiscal 1999 through 2003.